forestryio/forestry.io/hugo/content/blog/search-with-algolia-in-jekyll.md

 ### Update Your Index

-Now that you have an index, open up your terminal, navigate to your Hugo project, and run the following command:
+Now that you have an index, open up your terminal, navigate to your Jekyll project, and run the following command:

     npm install atomic-algolia --save

-This will install the atomic-algolia package to a local `node_modules` folder and make it available for use in your Hugo project.
+This will install the atomic-algolia package to a local `node_modules` folder and make it available for use in your Jekyll project.

 Next, open up the newly created `package.json`, where we'll add an NPM script to update your index.
 Find `"scripts"`, and add the following: